StachRedeker/utMOD5-projectProcessor/README.md

   * [Conclusion](#conclusion)

 ## Introduction
 JFEGS is a virtual processor designed in VHDL for the Altera System-on-Chip (SoC) FPGA.
-The processor can be compiled using ModelSim and syntesized using Quartus.
+The processor can be compiled using ModelSim and synthesized using Quartus.
 Various requirements were set.
 We discussed those in our [project plan](/ProjectPlan.pdf).

-In this documentation file, we aim to eleborate on the workings of our virtual processor.
+In this documentation file, we aim to elaborate on the workings of our virtual processor.
 This document can also serve as a starting point for people who wants to write programs for our system.
-At first, we discuss the instruction format and our example application.
+First, we discuss the instruction format and our example application.
 After that, we dig deeper into our processor and give a brief overview of the workings of various important components.
 Lastly, we provide an installation guide and make recommendations for further improvements.

 ## Instruction format